AlexKempen/resume-wiki/wiki.md

 If you're just graduating, focus more on showing a mastery of fundamental engineering skills first, then worry about the project management/leadership stuff if there is room left.

-Not only are management & leadership very different in the real world, but no department in their right mind will have a new grad run a department or project or anything more complex than picking up lunch for the team.
+Not only are management and leadership very different in the real world, but no department in their right mind will have a new grad run a department or project or anything more complex than picking up lunch for the team.
 They are looking for someone who can master basic engineering tasks in this specific discipline and can hold a basic conversation.
 Show them you can do that first, and then think about running the show down the line.

+---

+## Additional Discussion

+### Should You Use Present Tense For Current Experiences?

+Past experiences should always be written in past tense, but some people recommend writing current experiences (e.g. a job you're still working at) in present tense.
+We illustrate the problem with this with an example.

+Here are some bullets written in present tense:

+1. Develop and maintain web applications using JavaScript, React, and Node.js.
+1. Collaborate with cross-functional teams to design scalable software solutions.
+1. Optimize code for performance, successfully reducing load times by 30%.

+And here's the same bullets in past tense:

+1. Developed and maintained web applications using JavaScript, React, and Node.js.
+1. Collaborated with cross-functional teams to design scalable software solutions.
+1. Optimized code for performance, successfully reducing load times by 30%.

+It's evident that the first set of bullets is quite awkward.
+ Bullet #3 is especially egregious; it's a mess of past and present tense, as the concrete result (reducing load times by 30%) must necessarily be in the past, but the rules of present tense mean the action that caused said result (Optimize code) still has to be ongoing.

+ It should also be evident that the second set of bullets still makes perfect sense.

+ Hence, we strongly recommend writing your entire resume in past-tense.

+### Should You Bolding/Highlight Keywords?

+Some people choose to highlight certain words on their resume by bolding certain key words or phrases.
+There are pros and cons to this approach.

+Pros:

+* Highlighting words can draw attention to relevant parts of your resume.
+This can be especially valuable given the limited time most readers will spend actually looking your resume.

+Cons:

+* If done too much, highlighting can come across as tacky or annoying.
+* Highlighting can cause experiences you have which don't involve a lot of technologies stand out in a negative way.
+* Highlighting can encourage readers to skip relevant experience.
+If a hiring manager is familiar with Java, they might opt to skip over experiences which don't mention Java directly by name.

+If you do decide to highlight, keep the following principles in mind:

+* Don't overdo it.
+Bold is generally best.
+Anything more is almost always too much.
+* Beware of imbalances.
+Highlighted keywords should throughout your resume, and not overly clustered in just one or two experiences.
+* Maybe don't highlight numbers.
+Highlighting numbers can come across as tacky and generally doesn't add much value.

 ---